 #1.
 Smart contacts: they are codes and not contracts: A common phrase quoted by Oliver is that “smart contracts are neither smart nor contracts, they are just dumb code”.

-However, in the practical world we have possessed the capacity to computerize the forms since we have computers.
-Whenever you read something and arrive at conclusions that require smart contracts to automate logic like make a payment based on a share which has a specific date, that is when you have been misdirected.
+However, in the practical world, we have possessed the capacity to computerize the forms since we have computers.
+Whenever you read something and arrive at conclusions that require smart contracts to automate logic like make a payment based on a share that has a specific date, that is when you have been misdirected.
 Financial market trading businesses at investment banks have been making automatic payments based on share prices or other data for many years now.

 Smart contracts have the capacity to make fiat cash payments when the representation of fiat is put onto a blockchain, by an entity with the lawful potential to do this, regardless of whether it’s a business bank or national bank or payment institution.
-This is only reason getting a representation of fiat currency on the distributed ledger is so important in order to realize the promise of smart contracts and distributed ledgers.
+This is the only reason getting a representation of fiat currency on the distributed ledger is so important in order to realize the promise of smart contracts and distributed ledgers.

 By and large, smart contracts have significant limitations for certifiable applications.
 They are not yet ready to contend with contracts/money related items by budgetary/financial establishments, as these organizations are still fundamentally better at managing the unpredictability of contingent esteem exchange.
 However, as a strategy to oversee and computerized methods in a decentralized database, smart contracts are useful.